TheExGenesis/TheExGeneisis/_posts/2020-03-23-offering-3-new-normal.md

 - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fxiqo%2FngJHB954nw?alt=media&token=48c69236-7d3c-4d8d-b456-1f09909bf8d2)
 - Last week I shared this blog _Exploring Egregores_ that wrote about ideas as eldritch lovecraftian gods - which I hadn't fully read - but now that I have, this is the one that stuck with me the most.

-- Ithalqua is visually associated with the _Wendigo_, is also called the kidnapper, and wanders the icy polar wastes.
+- Ithalqua is visually associated with the _Wendigo_, it is also called the kidnapper, and wanders the icy polar wastes.
 Like Elsa in Frozen, it is self-reliant, and stands for one's turning away from society to delve into one's projects or self.

 - The faustian bargain here is that you become incomprehensible to others and detached from human ties.
 To me, the icy wastes it dwells in are the effort others must go through to reach you in your castle of jargon and introspection after doing your own thing for a while.